Classified Leave Types and Policies

 - When the appointing authority determines the employee cannot work due to an act of God.

-NOTE: Employees who are required to work during such closures shall be compensated with state overtime (See Rule 21.7(b)4).
-If such a closure occurs for an entire work day or a portion of a workday, an employee who had previously requested and been granted annual or sick leave for that time would not be charged the annual or sick leave for the appropriate amount of time relative to the closure.
+| NOTE: Employees who are required to work during such closures shall be compensated with state overtime (see Rule 21.7(b)4).
+If such a closure occurs for an entire workday or a portion of a workday, an employee who had previously requested and been granted annual or sick leave for that time would not be charged the annual or sick leave for the appropriate amount of time relative to the closure.
 For example, if an appointing authority declared an office closed at 1 p.m. due to an approaching hurricane, any employee who was previously on approved annual leave would not be charged the annual leave from 1 p.m. until the end of his regular shift. |

 - Repealed